Reading Time: 8 minutes

 What does a company need to Hire employees in Poland?

 Your focus may be on how to hire in Poland, but before hiring anyone, your company must have a business entity in Poland so you can legally employ Polish citizens.
-According to the World Bank, it takes approximately 37 days to start a business in Poland.
+According to the Trading Economics, it takes approximately 37 days to start a business in Poland.
 However, the process is likely to take much longer when you factor in the research and planning that goes into an international expansion.

 Most international companies choose to create a limited liability company as their Polish subsidiary.
 Setting up a Polish limited liability company involves several steps, such as: